sumankhatri17/Hackstreet-Bois/BACKEND_IMPLEMENTATION_GUIDE.md

    - Students can only access their own data
    - Teachers can only see their assigned students
-   - Admins have full access
+   - Proper authentication and authorization for all endpoints

 6. **Testing:** Create test fixtures for:
    - Multiple students at different grades